-105 for 137Cs activity in 3-year intervals.
-Individual varves were sampled from ZAB-20-1 for the years 2017, 2011, 1989-1984 and 1966 to better resolve the 1986 Chernobyl peak and to confirm baseline 137Cs activities during years not affected by Chernobyl fallout.
+The varve count was tested using fallout from the 1986 Chernobyl incident as an independent time marker.
+Fallout was identified using 137Cs activities measured using gamma ray spectrometry (Tylmann et al., 2016).
+Core ZAB-12-1 was sampled for 137Cs activity in 3-year intervals.
+Individual varves were sampled from core ZAB-20-1 for the years 2017, 2011, 1989-1984, and 1966 to better resolve the 1986 Chernobyl peak and to confirm baseline 137Cs activities during years not affected by Chernobyl fallout.